 What do these people have to gain?

 Years ago, the main concern from artists would be having their art copied or traced by another amateur and simply not giving credit.
 This still happens, but these days it typically doesn’t worry me.
-A lot of the time it’s just kids online wanting to emulate art for fun and aren’t looking for trick anyone or profit from the endeavour.
+A lot of the time it’s just kids online wanting to emulate art for fun and aren’t necessarily looking for trick anyone or profit from the endeavour.

 Then there’s those who steal another’s artwork and pass it off as their own for kudos.
 If someone wants to fake being better than they are by trying to fool others, they are doing themselves more harm than they think.
 This type of art thief subconsciously reinforces the fact that they are a loser who’s too lazy to put in the work themselves, so resorts to shortcuts- leeching off others and being deceitful in an attempt to gain external validation.
 Being that way will not get them far in life.
 They might get a few ‘likes’ on social media, but then how sad to feel as though your self-worth is tied to a social media platform’s ‘like’ counter?